Sondra Malling LCPC, BC-DMT, GLCMA

 Licensed Clinical Professional Counselor and Board Certified Dance/Movement Therapist

 I am a licensed clinical professional counselor and a board-certified dance/movement therapist.
 I bring an embodied and creative approach to psychotherapy that is influenced by my experience as a movement analyst, dancer, and choreographer.
-I incorporate body-based techniques and mindfulness in a person-centered approach, meaning I help you find healing and wholeness by connecting to your body and learning to be present in the moment with your experience.
+I incorporate body-based techniques and mindfulness while putting you in the driver’s seat, as you are an expert of your own experience.
+My goal is to provide a compassionate, healing environment where you can feel free to express your whole self: mind, body, and spirit.
 This empowers you to take ownership of your whole self and initiate change and growth.

 Trauma-informed therapy is a holistic approach that recognizes that nearly all humans have experienced some sort of trauma, whether that be an acute event like an assault, ongoing trauma like childhood sexual abuse, or a collective trauma like the COVID-19 pandemic.
 I am committed to providing such care to my clients.